Constipation Causing Back Pain - Are You Feeling The Strain?

 Baking soda can be a great aid to get rid of your constipation.

-It's a bicarbonate so when you take it it helps to expel any excess gas (from both ends!).
+As it's a bicarbonate, so it helps to expel any excess gas (from both ends!).

-This will help to relieve the pressure in your abdomen and helps your stools to pass through more easily.
+This will help to relieve the pressure in your abdomen and help your stools to pass through more easily.

 Then get ready for some interesting noises!